stewartm83/bigint/README.md

 #### mod( bigint &that )

-Returns a new BigInt which is the remainder of the division between *this and that, both of which should not be modified by this operation.
+Returns a new BigInt which is the remainder of the division between `*this` and `that`, both of which should not be modified by this operation.

 ```c++
 bigint x = 11;